5 Doll’s House Magazines Every Miniaturist Should Know About

 Dolls House World

-Dolls House World is very similar to Dollhouse Miniatures in its layout and types of articles.
-This mag is packed with tips and tricks for creating and decorating miniature dollhouses.
+Dolls House World is packed with tips and tricks for creating and decorating miniature dollhouses.
 You’ll find articles on crafting mini furniture, designing tiny interiors, and even interviews with talented miniature artists.
+Like its sister publications, it covers a wide range of styles and skill levels, and the photography is consistently gorgeous.

 American Miniaturist

-American Miniaturist has more projects than the other magazines, and the general spread is more glossy and high-spec, with larger photos and copy that’s a bit easier to read.
+American Miniaturist has more projects than the other magazines, and the overall spread is glossier and higher-spec, with larger photos and copy that’s a bit easier to read.
 This is much more American-themed, but personally, this doesn’t bother me, as many of the tools and materials mentioned are still available in the UK and elsewhere.
+It also has its own dedicated video channel, Dollshouse.TV, with tutorial content you can access alongside your subscription.

 Quick Miniature Magazine Overview